 Provincial Nominee Program

-The Provincial Nominee Program (PNP) is an agreement that has been put in place for local provinces to nominate eligible economic immigrants who want to work and stay in a particular province.
+The Provincial Nominee Program (PNP) is an agreement that has been put in place for Canadian provinces to nominate eligible economic immigrants who want to work and stay in a particular province.
 An applicant can either express their interest in a certain province directly or through the Express Entry system.

 There are 11 Provincial Nominee Programs in Canada, they are: